 Most breast cancers in men are invasive.
 This means the cancer cells have spread outside the lining of the ducts of the breast and into surrounding breast tissue.
 There are two main types:

 - No special type

 This is the most common type of invasive breast cancer.
 About 7 to 9 out of 10 breast cancers in men (70% to 90%) are this type.
 This is when cancer cells are examined under the microscope and they have no specific features.
 They are called breast cancer of ‘no special type’ (NST) or ‘not otherwise specified’ (NOS).

 - Special types

-Some breast cancer cells have features that identify them as a specific type of breast cancer.
+Some cells have features that identify them as a specific type of breast cancer.
 These are called ‘special type’ breast cancers.
 They are named depending on how the cells look under a microscope.
 The types include tubular, medullary, mucinous and cribriform.

 Ductal carcinoma in situ (DCIS) is the earliest form of breast cancer.
 In DCIS there are cancer cells in the ducts of the breast, but these cells are contained (in situ).
 They have not spread into normal breast tissue.
 It is much less common in men than in women.
 Less than 1 in 10 breast cancers in men (10%) are DCIS.

 At the breast clinic

 You will see a specialist breast doctor or a nurse practitioner.
 You may also see a breast care nurse.
 They usually ask you if:

 - you have had any other breast problems